0xJepsen/Books/README.md

 # Books

 What I am reading, what I have read, and what I would like to read.
-Suggest a book with a PR.
+Suggest a book with a PR...

 Books that I have read are not always endorsements of those books.
+I believe that reading is a cheat code to life.

 ### What is on my list to read in order